MediatR

 Overview

-Most enterprise applications have a need for a simple in-memory event bus which implements the through the .
-RCommon implements a simple dependency-free event bus for this utility but there are some advantages to using MediatR. is a implementation which can be used as an event bus.
+Most enterprise applications have a need for a simple in-memory event bus which implements the observer pattern through the pub/sub pattern.
+RCommon implements a simple dependency-free event bus for this utility but there are some advantages to using MediatR.
+MediatR is a mediator pattern implementation which can be used as an event bus.
 MediatR is a mature library and allows developers to use aspect oriented concepts to manipulate the request pipeline.

 Configuration